gabriel1997castro/mercado-livre/README.md

 ### Deliverable:

 - Source code in a private GitHub repository.
-Add user ITMLB as contributor;
+Add user ITMLB as contributor -> done;
-- Unit testing and quality integration;
+- Unit testing and quality integration -> doing;
-- Documentation where necessary;
+- Documentation where necessary -> done;
-- Instructions on how to run the project
+- Instructions on how to run the project -> done;

 ## :gear: Requirements to run locally